Crowded (song)

 "Crowded" is a song by Jeannie Ortega released as the first official single from her 2006 debut album, No Place Like BKLYN.
 The song was also featured on the soundtrack to the film Stick It.
 The song also features underground rapper Papoose.
 The song charted on the Hot 100 and did well on Pop 100 Airplay.

 Music video

 The music video was shot in a crowded bar.
-The video featured an appearance from Terror Squad member Remy Martin.
+The video featured an appearance from Terror Squad member Remy Ma.